 But over the years, luxury SUVs have been progressively shrinking.
 Smaller and smaller crossovers have been dominating the market for the past few years, until we’ve ended up with this – the Audi Q2.

-It’s certainly a compact machine, and Audi hasn’t shied away from capitalising on the trend of luxury crossovers reducing in size.
-Rumour has it there’s even an Audi Q1 being planned.
+It’s certainly a compact machine, and Audi hasn’t shied away from capitalizing on the trend of luxury crossovers reducing in size.
+Rumor has it there’s even an Audi Q1 being planned.